McDonald’s Global Customer Privacy Statement Overview

 Marketing Communications

-If you have agreed to receive marketing communications from us, you can later opt out by following the opt-out instructions in the marketing communications we send you.
+If you are subscribed to our marketing communications, you can later opt out by following the opt-out instructions in the marketing communications we send you.
 You can also generally find your communication preferences with instructions on how to opt out in the profile section of the online services that you use.
 You may also have the ability to change your communication preferences using your device settings.
 You can also opt out by contacting us at our Global or Local Data Protection Office using the contact information provided below.
 If you are contacting a Local Data Protection Office, please choose the office in the country in which you are a customer.

 We do not share personal information with third parties for their own direct marketing purposes, unless you give us permission to do so.
 When we give you notice, and you consent, we will share your personal information as you direct us to.